genneko/freebsd-install-on-zfs/README.md

     Set this to a comma-separated list of domains which you want bypass proxy server.
 Only valid when PROXY_SERVER is also set.
 Default is none.

-- SSH_PERMIT_ROOT_LOGIN_IPRANGE

-    Set this to a comma-separated list of hostnames/addresses/CIDRs from which you want to SSH-login as root.
-Default is none.

 - SSH_AUTHORIZED_KEYS_FILE

     A file which contains one or more SSH public key(s) with which you can SSH-login to the target system.
 This file should be in the same place on the web server as install.sh (CUSTOM_CONFIG_BASEURL).
 The file will be installed as DEFAULT_USER_NAME's ~/.ssh/authorized_keys.
-If SSH_PERMIT_ROOT_LOGIN_IPRANGE is set, it will be installed as /root/.ssh/authorized_keys too.
 Default is none.

 - OPTIONAL_SCRIPT_INIT